By Marika Sboros

 The NIH alone spent billions of dollars on studies, trying – and failing – to prove Keys’ hypothesis, Teicholz said.
 These trials were “remarkably special” as they were highly controlled, in-patient environments where researchers served all meals to participants.

 Additionally, almost all these studies had “hard endpoints.”
-This means they had “indisputable outcomes”, such as death, which “cannot be contested”.
-The diagnosis of a heart attack is another end point but “a little more disputable”, Teicholz said.
+This meant they had “indisputable outcomes”, such as death, which “cannot be contested”.
+The diagnosis of a heart attack was another end point but “a little more disputable”, Teicholz said.

 In recent years, researchers globally have looked at this data.
 There are now more than a dozen published meta-analyses and systematic reviews, Teicholz said.
-Nearly all concluded that saturated fat and dietary cholesterol do not cause death from heart disease.
+Nearly all have concluded that saturated fat and dietary cholesterol did not cause death from heart disease.

-The research consistently shows that low-fat diets lower HDL-C (so-called “good cholesterol”).
-That means they actually increase the risk of heart disease.
+The research has consistently shown that low-fat diets lower HDL-C (so-called “good cholesterol”).
+That means, in effect, that they actually increased the risk of heart disease, she said.

 Some official bodies are taking notice, Teicholz said.
-The Canadian Heart and Stroke Foundation (CHSF) is the equivalent of the AHA in the US and the Heart and Stroke Foundation of South Africa.
+For example, The Canadian Heart and Stroke Foundation (CHSF), that is the equivalent of the AHA in the US and the Heart and Stroke Foundation of South Africa.
 It has re-evaluated the data.
 In 2015, the CHSF lifted the cap (as a percentage of calories) on saturated fats.

-Although few people are aware of it, the US Dietary Guidelines for Americans also no longer recommend a low-fat diet.
-That’s precisely because of compelling evidence that it causes heart disease, she said.
+Although few people are aware of it, the US Dietary Guidelines for Americans also no longer recommends a low-fat diet.
+That’s precisely because of compelling evidence that it causes heart disease, Teicholz said.
 But it’s also because clinical trials on more than 52,000 people show a low-fat diet to be “ineffective in fighting any other kind of chronic disease”.